uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 - Network Action Indication: The SMEP network action is indicated by opcode TBA1.

 - Format: The SMEP network action MUST be encoded using a Format C LSE as defined in {{?I-D.ietf-mpls-mna-hdr}}, see {{fig-smep-encoding}}.
 Optionally, a list of bypass MPLS labels MAY be carried as Format D LSE, see {{fig-smep-encoding_ad}}.
-In the Format D LSE, the bypass MPLS label is encoded in the least-significant bits of the first data field.
-The two most-significant bits of the first data field, and the 8 bits of the second data field MUST be set to zero.

 - Scope: The SMEP network action is valid only in the select scope.

 - Ancillary Data: The SMEP network action requires 20 bits of in-stack ancillary data to encode the bypass MPLS label.
-The most-significant 16 bit of the bypass MPLS label are located in the first data field of an format C LSE.
-The least-significant 4 bit are located in the second datafield of an format C LSE.
+The most-significant 16 bit of the bypass MPLS label are located in the first data field of an Format C LSE.
+The least-significant 4 bit are located in the second datafield of an Format C LSE.
 No post-stack data is required.
+If Format D LSEs are provided, the bypass MPLS label is encoded in the least-significant bits of the first data field of an Format D LSE.
+The two most-significant bits of the first data field, and the 8 bits of the second data field MUST be set to zero.

 ## Processing